 You can read a review that I wrote on the zQuiet here.

-Why is it an excellent choice?
+Why is it a good choice?

 The SnoreRx is an excellent choice for mouth breathers who snore.
 Airflow is more restrictive than the zQuiet, however, it comes in a close second due to its continuous air slot that spans the entire front of the device.
 The air slot measures 1/8″ of an inch (3.17 mm) tall and 1.25″ (31.75mm) wide.
 This space provides more than enough airflow for most people while still being compact in design.
 There are a few devices out there that offer a taller or wider air hole, however, this adds to the overall bulkiness of the device.
 The SnoreRx strikes a balance with adequate airflow while limiting bulk.